 - 1 Generally Accepted Accounting Principles (GAAP) apply to independent audits and reviews.
-Therefore, financial statements must be prepared in accordance with GAAP.

-- 2 The program's administrative authority has written operational policies and procedures with regard to accounting controls to which the program adheres to the extent that is within the program's control.
-These policies and procedures include:

-- a Descriptive chart of accounts.

-- b Prompt and accurate recording of revenues and expenses.

-- c Maintenance of a filing system which contains account records and receipts.

-- d Safeguarding and verification of assets.

-- e Control over expenditures.

-- f Separation of duties to the extent possible.

-- g Internal financial control policies:

-- i Accounting controls including limited system access, segregation of duties and dual controls.

-- ii Authority parameters and approval procedures.

-- iii Documentation standards.

-- iv Protection of assets.

-- v Limited access to key assets.

-- vi Reports, reconciliations and reviews.

-- 3 The administrative authority and/or program uses a financial management system that ensures the segregation of restricted program funds. - 4 When the program has authority to manage fiscal operations, its policies and procedures require: - a Staff with financial responsibilities receive orientation to the bookkeeping system and retraining when system changes occur. - b Systems are in place to prevent or to detect fraud or abuses of the system, such as control, use, and review of the system by more than one person. - 5 The program's accounting records are kept up to date and balanced on a monthly basis as applicable to the program's structure within the public entity.
+Therefore, management's financial statements must be prepared in accordance with GAAP. - 2 | The program has written operational policies and procedures with regard to accounting controls to which the program adheres.
+In the case of programs under an umbrella organization, the program adheres to the extent that is within the program's control.
+These policies and procedures include: - a Descriptive chart of accounts. - b Prompt and accurate recording of revenues and expenses. - c Maintenance of a filing system which contains account records and receipts. - d Safeguarding and verification of assets. - e Control over expenditures. - f Separation of duties to the extent possible. - g Internal financial control policies: - i Accounting controls including limited system access, segregation of duties and dual controls. - ii Authority parameters and approval procedures. - iii Documentation standards. - iv Protection of assets. - v Limited access to key assets. - vi Reports, reconciliations and reviews. - 3 The program uses a financial management system that ensures the segregation of restricted funds. - 4 | When the program has the authority, its policies and procedures require: - a Staff with financial responsibilities receive orientation to the bookkeeping system and retraining when system changes occur. - b Systems are in place to prevent or to detect fraud or abuses of the system, such as control, use, and review of the system by more than one person.

+- 5 | The program's accounting records are kept up to date and balanced on a monthly basis. - 6 | The program reconciles bank statements to the general ledger on a monthly basis.

-E Develops resources to sustain the program.
+Develops resources to sustain the program.